afrantzis/top2bottom/README.md

-top2bottom is a command-line tool that converts top-posted emails to bottom-posted.
+top2bottom is a command-line tool that converts top-posted email messages to bottom-posted.

 # Building requirements